-In the past few months, we have had many organizations reaching out to Leverage to Lead for support in building their diversity, equity, and inclusion goals.
+We have had many organizations reach out to Leverage to Lead for support in building their diversity, equity, and inclusion goals.
 We talk a lot about corporate culture and safety, so it’s encouraging to see leaders understand the need to create environments where women and people of color can bring their full creativity and innovation.

 In this article, we want to address the urgency with which corporations want to take action and be part of social change.
 And we want to dig into our first steps in working together—our approach and philosophy when engaging with a company’s need to build equity and inclusion in their culture.

 Many organizations feel the social pressure to take action in response to the swell of racial justice movements sweeping across every state.
 Often, their desire to do something is rooted in uncertainty and discomfort.
 In their haste, organizations will make outward-facing declarations on their commitment to social justice.
 At the same time, their internal cultural values are a slap in the face to employees of color who are experiencing inequitable pay, lack of transparency, or constant micro/macro-aggressions (racial abuse).